ADA-GWU/3-concurrency-abdullahkazimov/README.md

 # Image Processor

-This program allows you to process a JPG or JPEG image by applying an average color filter over square blocks of the image.
+This program allows you to process a JPG image by applying an average color filter over square blocks of the image.
 You can choose between single-threaded or multi-threaded modes for processing.
 The program also measures the time taken for processing in milliseconds with 3 digits of accuracy.

 ## Requirements